300 Tools ReviewedUpdated Weekly

 What does the Developer Tools market landscape look like in 2026?

 Our 2026 landscape maps 20 developer tools across four quadrants based on community adoption and growth momentum.
-Kubernetes, Docker, Terraform lead the category with both strong communities and high growth.
+Kubernetes, Terraform, Claude Code lead the category with both strong communities and high growth.
 The chart updates weekly as new data flows in.

 How are tools positioned on the developer tools quadrant chart?